-The Virginia Council of Nurse Practitioners (VCNP), the statewide professional organization for all nurse practitioners (NPs) licensed in Virginia, and is a council of the Virginia Nurses Association (VNA) Commission on Professional Practice.
+The Virginia Council of Nurse Practitioners (VCNP), the statewide professional organization for all nurse practitioners (NPs) licensed in Virginia.
 The organization of NPs in Virginia began a quarter century ago in the regional or local areas of the state.
 With the growth in the number of NPs throughout the state, Virginia NPs initially organized to become a Professional Practice Group of the VNA.
-In 1984, the VCNP became a council of the VNA, and as such has continued to grow in membership and in the services provided to its members.
+In 1984, the VCNP became a council of the VNA, and as such continued to grow in membership.
+In 2012 the VCNP separated from the VNA to become an independent organization.
 Membership now is over 1,700.

 Although there are other specialty NP groups, the VCNP offers an advantage for all NPs in Virginia because of its association with the VNA and the American Nurses Association (ANA) with their broad based membership and the resources available through these relationships.

 The goals and purpose of the VCNP include:

 - To increase the awareness of and the impact of the role of nurse practitioners on health care and on the professional, educational, and political systems